“JAGU VS SCION VS RANGER VS VAN”: The Secret Window Onto California Traffic Life

 Horrifying, but, it turned out, not true — it was, rather, some piece of debris (and how many times have we struggled to make out, moving at high speed, some piece of detritus on the asphalt, ghoulishly conjuring a body that turns out to be a rolled-up carpet).
 Much of the information is like this, fleeting, grasping for details, and, often, merely a “phantom incident,” a bit of “noise” flicking the seismographic needle but not registering.
 But the reader barely has time to fill in the missing details in their head before another incident refreshes its way into view.

 This entry was posted on Friday, November 21st, 2008 at 10:39 am and is filed under Cities, Etc., Roads, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.